-LGPS Investment Regulations: based on SI 1998 No. 1831 ("The Local Government Pension Scheme (Management and Investment of Funds) Regulations 1998) (as amended), the statutory regulations covering the permitted investments of LGPS funds.
+LGPS Investment Regulations: formerly based on SI 1998 No. 1831 (The Local Government Pension Scheme (Management and Investment of Funds) Regulations 1998) (as amended), now based on SI 2009 No. 3093 (The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009), the statutory regulations covering the permitted investments of LGPS funds.